 Gorgeous exterior; sharp handling; plush ride; powerful acceleration; world-class luxury; cutting-edge technology

-All CLS models offer 4-passenger seating with a full-length center console.
+The 2016 Mercedes-Benz CLS-Class is available in CLS400, CLS550 and AMG CLS63 S versions.
+All models have 4-passenger seating with a full-length center console.

-The CLS400 ($66,915) includes such amenities as 18-in alloy wheels, adaptive LED headlights, a sunroof, auto-dimming mirrors, wood interior trim, 14-way heated power front seats with memory, leather upholstery, multicolor ambient lighting, dual-zone automatic climate control, an automatic garage-door opener, a USB audio port, Bluetooth and the COMAND infotainment system with an 8-in central display screen and a knob-based interface.
+The CLS400 ($67,825) includes 18-inch alloy wheels, adaptive LED headlights, a sunroof, auto-dimming mirrors, rain-sensing wipers, wood interior trim, 10-way heated power front seats with driver's-side memory, a power adjustable steering wheel, leather upholstery, multicolor ambient lighting, dual-zone automatic climate control, an automatic garage-door opener, a USB port, Bluetooth, navigation and the COMAND infotainment system with an 8-in central display screen and a knob-based interface.

-The CLS550 ($74,125) adds the AIRMATIC adaptive air suspension, an integrated COMAND navigation system, voice controls and an enhanced 14-speaker Harman Kardon audio system with a 6-disc DVD/CD changer and an SD-card reader.
+The CLS550 ($75,025) adds an adaptive air suspension, upgraded navigation, voice control, ventilated front seats, a rearview camera, keyless entry/ignition, a power-closing trunk lid, LED headlights, a power rear sunshade and an enhanced 14-speaker Harman Kardon audio system with a 6-disc DVD/CD changer, satellite radio and an SD-card reader.

-Generally speaking, the CLS550's upgrades are available on the CLS400 as options.
+Generally speaking, the CLS550's upgrades are available as options in the CLS400.

-The CLS63 AMG S-Model ($107,425) includes a number of unique specifications, among them an AMG body kit, 19-in AMG wheels, performance brakes, a wider front track, an adaptive sport suspension, a limited-slip rear differential, multibeam active LED headlights, an AMG sport exhaust, a rear spoiler, an AMG sport steering wheel with aluminum shift paddles, AMG front sport seats, semi-aniline leather trim and an IWC analog clock.
+The AMG CLS63 S ($108,725) includes an AMG body kit, 19-in AMG wheels, performance brakes, a wider front track, an adaptive sport suspension, a limited-slip rear differential, multibeam active LED headlights, a sport exhaust, a rear spoiler, an AMG sport steering wheel with aluminum shift paddles, AMG front sport seats, semi-aniline leather trim and an IWC analog clock.